Associate Professor (PhD), Department of Educational Studies

 Contact for Availability for Graduate Advisement

-Dr. Shelley Griffin is a faculty member in Elementary Music Education in the Department of Teacher Education.
+Dr. Shelley Griffin is a faculty member in Elementary Music Education in the Department of Educational Studies.
 She obtained her PhD and MEd from the University of Alberta, and her BMus from the University of Prince Edward Island.

 She has taught in the Department of Music for the University of Prince Edward Island and in the Department of Elementary Education for the University of Alberta.
 Prior to university teaching, Shelley taught grades 1-9 music and grade 1/2 classroom with the Western School Board, Prince Edward Island.

 - Children’s narratives of musical experiences

 - Self-study of teacher education practices